A-I-nstein/Hyperspectral-Remote-Sensing/README.md

 * code: This folder contains code examples, practice projects, or exercises.

 ## Disclaimer
 This project is primarily for my own learning purposes and may contain incomplete or inaccurate information.
 It's not intended to be a comprehensive guide.
+The images/graphics used are not mine unless and until specifically mentioned.